CudaText-addons/cuda_vim_mode/readme/readme.txt

   gg - go to text begin
   G - go to line number (if number entered before), or go to text end (if none)
   | - go to column number (if number entered before, else column 1)
+  D - delete from caret ot end of line

 author: Alexey (CudaText)